ArtGateOne/ma2apc20/README.md

 -------

 WING 2
-Buttons 108 -115
+Buttons 109 -115
-Faders 8-15
+Faders 9-16!
+Red buttons is viewbuttons selection 1-5

 ----

-RED 1 2 3 4 (PLAY STOP REC MIDI...) is encoder selector
+1 2 3 4 (PLAY STOP REC MIDI...) is encoder selector

 use encoder to control on screen encoder